igalgallo/yolo/explanation.md

 Mango DB lastest version image used.
 Alpine image version of node is small ins ize and helps reduce the size of built images.

-### Dockerfile directives used in the creation and running of each container.
+### 2.Dockerfile directives used in the creation and running of each container.

 ### Client Container
 FROM node:16-alpine : used Node 16 as base image